 US Tax Treaty with Australia

-The US tax treaty with Australia can be reached here.
-The tax treaty defines the terms that set the relationship between the US and Australia and provides “tie-breaker” rules for determining in which country a taxpayer is considered a resident and is primarily of use to those who have doubts or want clarification as to their residency status.
-The bulk of the treaty relates to commerce and property, while also establishing the right of the respective governments to tax certain kinds of income based upon the jurisdiction in which it was earned.
+The US tax treaty with Australia defines the terms that set the relationship between the US and Australia and provides “tie-breaker” rules for determining in which country a taxpayer is considered a resident.
+It is primarily of use to those who have doubts or want clarification as to their residency status.
+The bulk of the treaty relates to commerce and property and establishes the right of the respective governments to tax certain kinds of income based upon the jurisdiction in which it was earned.

-Article 22 sets out the rules for relief from double taxation, most of which is summarized in this article.
-Also of note, the treaty excludes from double taxation the pension, social security, and annuity income that a resident receives while in his country of residency from taxation by the other country.
-This means that in some cases, if I am living in Australia and a resident of Australia but a citizen of the US, the income I receive from my Australian pension is excluded from my US tax return; in other cases, the savings clause of the US treaty overrides Article 22, requiring me to pay taxes on my Australian pension income.
+Article 22 of the treaty sets out the rules for relief from double taxation, most of which are summarized in this article.
+Also of note, the treaty excludes the pension, social security, and annuity income that a resident receives while in their country of residency from taxation by the other country.
+This means that, in some cases, if you are living in and considered a resident of Australia but are also citizen of the US, the income you receive from your Australian pension is excluded from your US expat taxes.
+In other cases, the savings clause of the treaty overrides Article 22, requiring you to pay taxes on your Australian pension income.

-In Australia, businesses may be structured as sole traders, partnerships, trusts or companies and, as in the United States, all have different legal obligations and tax responsibilities.
+In Australia, businesses may be structured as sole traders, partnerships, trusts, or companies, and as in the US, all have different legal obligations and tax responsibilities.

 Goods and Services Tax in Australia

-The GST is a value added tax that applies to most transactions involving goods and services except for certain excluded items.
-It is a flat 10%.
-If you are a business owner with more than AUD$ 75,000 in receipts, then you will have register with the government and collect the taxes.
+The Goods and Services Tax (GST) is a value-added tax that applies to most transactions involving goods and services, but excluding certain items.
+The GST is a flat 10%.
+If you are a business owner with more than AUD 75,000 in receipts, then you will have to register with the government and collect the taxes.